wsc1/proposal/design/go2draft-contracts.md

 type anything(x T) interface {}
 ```

-After doing the above, we have unified types and interfaces and made it
+After doing the above, we have unified contracts and interfaces and made it
 backward compatible (I think).